What is a PTA?

 Do I have to re-take the ACT?

-All applicants to the PTA program must submit an ACT Reading Score or Accuplacer Reading Comprehension Score from a test taken within the past three years.
+Every applicant to the PTA program must submit an ACT OR ACCUPLACER NEXT GENERATION Reading Score from a test taken within the past three years.
+If a reading score is not submitted in the application packet, the individual will be considered ineligible for enrollment in the PTA program.

 |ACT Reading score||18 or higher|